by the Pool Service & Repair Experts at GL Pools

 - You cannot change the flow rate of single-speed pumps with many providing greater circulation than is required during 90% of their operational time.
 However, with a variable-speed pool pump motor replacement you can change the flow rate to achieve the optimum level of balancing flow rate and energy use.

 - Variable-speed pumps integrate their time clock and scheduling into their control system.

 - They offer a cleaner pool with improved water clarity as a result of the pump running at a slower rate for longer periods.

 - Maintenance is convenient and like that of a single-speed pump.
 This typically entails cleaning the pump strainer baskets and removing all leaves and debris to ensure optimal performance.

 Pool Motor Repair Near Me As you can see, on any swimming pool motor repair, a variable-speed pump offers the ideal filtration flow rate while using the least amount of energy.
 If you need San Diego pool repair and are interested in pool pump motor replacement or installation, GL Pools has you covered.
-To learn more about what we can do for you in terms of pool motor repair and installation, request a free quote today.
+To learn more about what we can do for you in terms of San Marcos pool repairs, motor repair, and installation, request a free quote today.